Generic Name: morphine (oral)

 What other drugs will affect morphine?

 This list is not complete.
-Other drugs may affect morphine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs may affect morphine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Where can I get more information?